Web app design is the hard mode of UI.

 What do all these web app designs have in common?
 Quite a lot, actually.
 While they offer unique services with unique branding, they follow certain basic patterns.
 Primary content goes in the middle, with functions on the top and sides including drop-down menus, search bars, and account information.

 As mentioned up top, you want new users to have an idea of how to navigate your web app before they even start.
 If you apply these common rules and lessons, the rest is up to you.
-You can include unique elements like illustrations to make your brand’s personality shine through.
+You can include unique elements like illustrations to illuminate your brand’s personality.

 Get unlimited web app designs with Penji